-The Pirates selected seven outfielders, four catchers, four third basemen, three shortstops, two second basemen and
+The Pirates selected seven outfielders, four catchers, four third basemen, three shortstops, two second basemen and one first baseman.

 Nine of their draftees are high school players, including their top three picks.
-The Pirates have until July 12 to
+The Pirates have until July 12 to sign them.

 Here are the Pirates picks from day three of the draft.

 Round 11, Erich Weiss infielder University of Texas.
 Hit .299 (53-for-177) with seven doubles, three triples, one home run and 29 RBI in 49 games this year as a junior at the University of Texas…Started all 52 of Texas' games as a sophomore and hit .352 with five home runs and 38 RBI while taking home All-Big 12 first-team honors.
 He earned Louisville Slugger/Collegiate Baseball Freshman All-America honors after hitting .348 in 68 games.
 His father Gary played for the Los Angeles Dodgers.